1. Early Feedback

 Scheduling and Examination Services is offering in-person exam administration for in-term tests/midterms for those courses designated as online or HyFlex.
 SES will provide scheduling (i.e., conflict-free date and time), space booking, and proctoring to assist with your assessment.

 If your online course will require an in-person assessment, it must be stated clearly in the course outline, specifying that it will take place outside of class time (which can include Friday evening, Saturday or Sunday).
-If you are interested in this service, you must notify SES by submitting a request via the in-term exam data collection form before August 30.
-SES will reach out to you with finalized exam scheduling information by September 14.
+If you are interested in this service, you must notify SES by submitting a request via the in-term exam data collection form before the stipulated deadlines.

-Note that this process pertains only to in-term tests/midterms.
+Note that this process pertains only to in-term tests or midterms.
 If you require an in-person final exam (or December midterm for full year courses) for your online course, you should communicate this information to your departmental administrator.

 Normally, instructors cannot require students to be on campus, or to submit coursework, during the Fall and Winter break weeks and during the weekends immediately prior to and immediately following the break weeks.
 If exceptional circumstances necessitate holding a test during these periods, such a test can only be scheduled for the Saturday prior to the break and must be announced on the course outline distributed at the beginning of the term.
 Online examinations may continue to be scheduled on the Saturday prior to the break week as required.